checkout/CheckoutCardManagement-Android/README.md

 ## Get a list of cards

-Once you’ve authenticated the cardholder, and your application, you can return a list of non-sensitive card data using `getCards` for that cardholder.
+Once you’ve authenticated the cardholder and your application, you can return a list of non-sensitive card data using `getCards` for that cardholder.

 This returns the following card details: